monkeyman1979/nuxt3-boilerplate/README.md

 ## Best Practices

-- Utilize Tailwind CSS for styling components.
+- Utilize Tailwind CSS for styling components, including the authentication screen.
 - Leverage VueUse composables for common functionalities.
-- Use Pinia for state management across components.
+- Use Pinia for state management across components, including managing authentication state.
 - Implement Supabase for backend functionalities and user authentication.
 - Use Stripe for payment processing (ensure PCI compliance when handling payment information).
 - Follow Vue 3 Composition API best practices in your components and composables.
+- Implement proper error handling and user feedback for authentication processes.
+- Ensure the unified authentication UI is intuitive, accessible, and responsive.
+- Provide clear instructions for users on how to use both passkey and magic link options.
+- Implement appropriate security measures, such as rate limiting, to prevent abuse of the authentication system.
+- Regularly update dependencies and follow security best practices for authentication implementation.

+## Contributing

+[Include instructions for how others can contribute to your project]

 ## License